PEFTGuard: Detecting Backdoor Attacks Against Parameter-Efficient Fine-Tuning: Preliminary

-\mypara{DoRA~\cite{DoRA}} Weight-Decomposed Low-Rank Adaptation (DoRA) restructured the weight matrix into two independent components: the magnitude vector and the directional vector.
+\mypara{DoRA~\cite{DoRA}} Weight-Decomposed Low-Rank Adaptation (DoRA) restructures the weight matrix into two independent components: the magnitude vector and the directional vector.
 For the weight matrix $W_0 \in \mathbb{R}^{d \times k}$, the decomposition method can be expressed as follows:

 where \(m \in \mathbb{R}^{1 \times k}\) represents the magnitude vector, \(V \in \mathbb{R}^{d \times k}\) is the directional matrix, and \(\|\cdot\|_c\) denotes the column-wise vector norm of the matrix.
 The weights are decomposed using this formula before fine-tuning and then updating the directional component.
 The updated weight matrix $W'$ is defined as: